tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/F_VEH-Editor.md

 ###Angular Gear

 If an angular gear is used in the vehicle, it can be defined here.
 Three options are available:

 - No angular gear (**default**)
 - Separate angular gear: Use this if the angular gear is measured separately.
-In this case the ratio must be set and a [Transmission Loss Map](#transmission-loss-map) for the angular gear must be given.
+In this case the ratio must be set and the [Transmission Loss Map](#transmission-loss-map) (or an Efficiency value) must also be given.
 - Included in transmission: Use this if the gearbox already includes the transmission losses for the angular gear in the respective transmission loss maps.